lucaneg/code-crawler/README.md

                         option is useless) - wrap them in double quotes to avoid glob expansion in your terminal -e command, --exec command
-                        command to execute on each crawled result (absolute path to the result - file or folder - will be appendend at the end of the command) -x command, --fexec command
+                        command to execute on each crawled result; absolute path to the result - file or folder - will be replaced to all occurrences of '{}', or appendend at the end of the command if no occurrence is found -x command, --fexec command
-                        command to execute on each file (optionally filtered with --filter-files) inside each crawled result
+                        command to execute on each file (optionally filtered with --filter-files) inside each crawled result;
-                        (absolute path to the result - file or folder - will be appendend at the end of the command)
+                        absolute path to the result - file or folder - will be replaced to all occurrences of '{}', or appendend at the end of the command if no occurrence is found
 ```

 Other options are used to tune general parameters that are not crawler-dependent: the working directory, the maximum number of results and the path to the crawler configuration.